-For controlling the TCP-portrange within which xrootd-movers will start listening in the <pool>Domain, you can add the properties dcache.net.lan.port.min and dcache.net.lan.port.max to /etc/dcache/dcache.conf and adapt them according to your preferences.
+For controlling the TCP-portrange within which xrootd-movers will start listening in the controlling the the controlling the the the properties dcache.net.lan.port.min and dcache.net.lan.port.max to /etc/dcache/dcache.conf and adapt them according to your preferences.
 The default values can be viewed in /usr/share/dcache/defaults/dcache.properties.